dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 In order to run Raptor on a local machine, you need:

-* A local mozilla repository clone with a `successful Firefox build <https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions>`_ completed
+* A local mozilla repository clone with a `successful Datalus build <https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions>`_ completed
-* Git needs to be in the path in the terminal/window in which you build Firefox / run Raptor, as Raptor uses Git to check-out a local copy for some of the performance benchmarks' sources.
+* Git needs to be in the path in the terminal/window in which you build Datalus / run Raptor, as Raptor uses Git to check-out a local copy for some of the performance benchmarks' sources.
 * If you plan on running Raptor tests on Google Chrome, you need a local install of Google Chrome and know the path to the chrome binary
 * If you plan on running Raptor on Android, your Android device must already be set up (see more below in the Android section)